Skip to main content

 MetricTypeLabelsDescription

-collections_vector_totalGaugeTotal number of vectors across all collections.
+collections_vector_totalGaugeAggregate vector count across all collections.
 Recomputed whenever any collection’s vector count changes.

 collection_running_optimizationsGaugecollection1 if the collection is undergoing a rebuild or optimization, 0 if idle.
 Set when a rebuild task begins and cleared when it ends.